Australian Space Research Institute: History of space activities in Australia

 The joint British-Australian Blue Streak program to develop Intercontinental ballistic missiles ended in the late 1960s.

 Around the same time the European Launcher Development Organisation (ELDO) was established to develop a European satellite launch vehicle.
 Woomera, Australia, was chosen as the launch site for the test vehicles.
 Australia was granted status as the only non-European member of ELDO (one of the precursors to the European Space Agency) in return for providing the launch facilities.
 A series of successful launches was conducted from 1964 to 1970 with the aim of reaching orbit and eventually orbiting an operational satellite.
 The final launch attempt of ELDO's Europa 1 launch vehicle took place at Woomera on 12 June 1970 however the satellite failed to reach orbit.
 No successful satellite launch was ever achieved by the ELDO and European satellite launch activities then shifted to the French site at Kourou, in French Guiana, which is now home to Ariane launchers.

 Since then Australian space-related activities have been virtually nonexistent.
 The goal of the ASRI is to re-establish Australia as a significant player in the global space industry.

 Sounding Rockets

-The Small Sounding Rocket Program (SSRP), initiated in the mid-1990s, provides Australian educational institutions with a low cost payload launch service.
-The service has expanded to include individuals, companies, foreign universities and non-commercial organisations seeking assistance to launch their own vehicles.
+The Small Sounding Rocket Program (SSRP), initiated in 1996, provides Australian educational institutions with a low cost payload launch service.
+The service was expanded to include individuals, companies, foreign universities and non-commercial organisations seeking assistance to launch their own vehicles.

-Launches are conducted twice a year from Woomera, South Australia.
-Two types of rockets are used:
+Launches were conducted twice a year from Woomera, South Australia.
+Two types of rockets were used: